by Judy Kim

 Freshly ground black pepper

 - Preheat oven to 375°F. Rinse chicken and pat dry thoroughly.
-Drizzle with olive oil; season with salt and pepper.
-Arrange chicken in a single layer on a rimmed sheet pan and roast for 25 minutes.
+Drizzle with olive oil; season with 1 teaspoon salt and ½ teaspoon black pepper.
+Arrange chicken in a single layer on a rimmed sheet pan, skin side up and roast until it start to brown, about 25 minutes.

-- Turn oven to broil and cook until skin is crisp and golden brown, about 3 to 5 minutes.
-Transfer chicken to a plate.
+- Turn oven to broil and cook until skin is crisp and deep golden brown, about 3 to 5 minutes.
+Transfer chicken to a plate to rest.

-- Set sheet pan on the stove over medium heat; add 1 teaspoon meyer lemon juice or more to taste, pinch of zest and butter.
+- Set sheet pan on the stove over medium heat; add 1 tablespoon meyer lemon juice or more to taste and 1 teaspoon of zest.
 Scrape bottom of pan and simmer for 1 minute.
-Season with sea salt.
+Season with flaky sea salt and add splash of chicken stock if you want more sauce.
+Stir in cold butter until emulsified.
 Pour jus and crispy bits into a small bowl or into a serving platter.

-- Finish chicken with sea salt, Meyer lemon zest and parsley.
+- Finish chicken with flaky sea salt, more meyer lemon zest and parsley.
 Serve with jus.